Appellation d'origine contrôlée: International trade issues

-Outside their home country, the protections afforded by the AOC status may not be available in foreign markets.
+The protections afforded by the AOC status may not be available in foreign markets.
 Part of the problem arises from the fact that European migrants to various countries marketed food products under the names referring to the places they came from (e.g. Parmesan, Rioja).
 After many years, such names became simply generic names for food products.
 Thus, products which are labelled AOC in France or AOP in the European Union may compete in international markets with foreign products that refer to a geographical origin that has nothing to do with where the product is produced (e.g. Parmesan that is produced in the United States and not in a narrowly defined region of northern Italy).

 In such cases, bilateral agreements with other countries, whereupon the signatories agree to accord a special status to a list of designated products.
 The Comprehensive Economic and Trade Agreement between Canada and the European Union is an example.
-Alternatively, the country can seek the development of rules or agreements at the World Trade Organization.

 Since each country has its own legal and agricultural framework, the specifics of each trade relationship are likely to vary.
 Also, there are often conflicts between trademarks and geographical indications.
 For instance, in Canada, only Canadian wines can be VQA approved but other certification trademarks can be registered under the intellectual property regime.
 The owner of a certification trademark is then allowed to sell licences to be used for certain products meeting the owner's criteria.
 Thus in the case of wines, one AOC certification trademark is owned by the French Republic, while another is owned by Maison des Futailles, a wine producer, of which the publicly owned Société des alcools du Québec is a partner.